moveit/moveit.ros.org/about/index.markdown

         </div>
         <div class="main-card-single boarder main-card-single-padding">
           <h2>Core Contributors</h2>
-          We have a stringent process for giving commit access to the code base to ensure quality, but we want to have as many people involved in reviewing pull requests and responding to issues.
-We have a non-commit access category of MoveIt experts we call "Core Contributors" - these participants are recognized for their hard work and contributions to MoveIt early on and are listed in the <a href="https://github.com/ros-planning/moveit/blob/master/.github/CODEOWNERS" target="_blank">CODEOWNERS</a> file.
-See the <a href="maintainer_policy" target="_blank">full maintainer policy</a>.
+          We want to have as many people as possible in our community involved in reviewing pull requests and responding to issues.
+We have a non-commit access category of MoveIt experts we call "Core Contributors" - these participants are recognized for their hard work and contributions to MoveIt early on.
           <div class="horizontal-line"></div>
           <div class="container-fluid">
             <div class="container">